open-goal/open-goal.github.io/documentation/faq.md

 ### Will you decompile Ratchet & Clank?
 Don't they share the same engine?

 No. _Ratchet & Clank_ does not use Naughty Dog's engine and was not written in GOAL, it was developed by a completely different team of people.
-As stated in staff roll for thr _Ratchet & Clank_ games, only the background renderers use Naughty Dog technology.
+As stated in staff roll for the _Ratchet & Clank_ games, only the background renderers use Naughty Dog technology.
 Our work is not transferrable to that series.

 ### Will you decompile [_insert non-Jak game here_]?